Bringing Diversity from Diffusion Models to Semantic-Guided Face Asset Generation: Method

 \subsubsection{Portraits Generation using Diffusion Models}

-We utilize pre-trained checkpoints from Stable Diffusion v1.5~\cite{rombach2022high} and ControlNet~\cite{zhang2023adding} (pretrained on normal maps) to generate portraits with precise control over semantic facial attributes and geometric information.
+We utilize the pre-trained text-to-image Stable Diffusion v1.5~\cite{rombach2022high} and ControlNet~\cite{zhang2023adding} (trained on normal maps) to generate a rich collection of 2D portraits.
+Specifically, the diffusion model is given various text descriptions of facial attributes.
 To avoid ambiguity caused by the language model and ensure precise control, we define three major demographic attributes that contribute most to human appearances and shapes: ethnicity, gender, and age.
 We also include generic prompts for illumination and quality control, like resolution and framing.
 For example, "East Asian female age 20" is one set of demographic attribute combinations.
 Age groups span from 15 to 75 years old.
-For gender, we use the labels male, female, and unisex.
-We also consider ethnicity/race and geographic location, resulting in 14 distinct categories: \textit{East Asian, Southeast Asian, Middle Eastern, Caucasian, Germanic, Celtic, Slavic, Romance, Australian, Native Americans, Aboriginal, Pacific Islander, and African.} To provide guidance to the generation, the pretrained ControlNet is used to condition the diffusion process on a normal map, rendered at the front view from a 3D face randomly sampled from a scanned dataset.
-3D geometry is obtained by using a single-view face reconstruction model, a variant of ReFA~\cite{ReFA}, on the 2D portraits.
-In total, 65k portraits with 3D geometry are created from these steps.
+For gender, we use the labels male, female, and unisex (a gender-neutral semantic category positioned between male and female).
+We also consider ethnicity/race and geographic location, resulting in 14 distinct categories: \textit{African, East Asian, Southeast Asian, South Asian, Middle Eastern, Caucasian, Germanic, Celtic, Slavic, Romance, Australian, Native Americans, Aboriginal, and Pacific Islander.} In addition, we condition the portrait generation with normal maps, rendered from a randomly sampled face geometry at the frontal view, from the scan dataset $\mathcal{D}_{scan}$.
+The normal maps provide head pose and geometry guidance to constrain the synthesized image.

+Since random sampling may create a conflict between the desired attributes and the selected geometry, we further reconstruct a refined face geometry based on the alignment between the generated portrait and the sampled face geometry using ReFA~\cite{ReFA} (see Section~\ref{sec:imp_details} for details).

+In total, 65K portraits with 3D geometry are created at this stage.
 Ethnicity is uniformly sampled from 14 categories.
 As for gender, the distribution consists of $45\%$ male, $45\%$ female, and $10\%$ unisex.
 Age is uniformly sampled from the following groups: $15$, $18$, $20$, $22$, $25$, $28$, $30$, $35$, $40$, $45$, $55$, $65$, and $75$.